keatonstacks/StackSuite/README.md

   - Individual IP addresses or hostnames
   - IP/hostname ranges (e.g., `192.168.1.1-192.168.1.254`)
   - Imported lists from `.txt` or `.csv` files

+- **Interactive Right-Click Tools**
+  - Launch RDP, SSH, web UI, or file share from any scanned host
+  - Context-aware: actions only enabled when ports or device types match

 - **Connectivity Testing**
-  Includes ICMP ping and fallback TCP port probing for deeper reachability analysis (e.g., FTP, HTTP, SSH).
+  Includes ICMP ping with fallback to common TCP port probing (FTP, SSH, Telnet, HTTP, HTTPS).

 - **Offline Device Handling**
   Option to show or hide unreachable (offline) devices in the results grid.